Skip to content

 The Garden Museum

-At the heart of The Garden Museum is our courtyard garden, designed by Dan Pearson as an ‘Eden’ of rare plants inspired by John Tradescant’s journeys as a plant collector.
-Taking advantage of the sheltered, warm space, Dan has created a green retreat in response to the bronze and glass architecture, conjuring up a calm, reflective atmosphere.
+At the heart of The Garden Museum is a courtyard garden, designed by Dan Pearson as an ‘Eden’ of rare plants inspired by John Tradescant’s journeys as a plant collector.
+Alongside it, visitors can enjoy a thriving community garden, as well as displays of historic gardening tools and artworks created by artist–gardeners.

 Owner Info